21centuryweather/21st-Century-Weather-Software-Wiki/_sources/UM/UM-intro.md

 For now, let's concentrate on running a very simple test suite, a 'minimal working example' to demonstrate how we can run the UM on `gadi` using a `rose/cylc` suite.

+## Quick Start Guide

+To run the UM quickly.
+- Start a persistent session on `gadi`
+- Pass MOSRS authentication
+- Load your `cylc` modules
+- `$ rosie co u-dl058`
+- `$ cd ~/roses/u-dl058`
+- In `~/roses/u-dl085/rose-suit.conf`, change the value of `ARCHDIR` if you don't have `gb02` permissions.
+- `$ rose suite-run`

 ## Checking out a UM suite ##

 If you need to, repeat the steps of the previous tutorial to authenticate your MOSRS credentials.
 Then, checkout suite `u-dl058` using
 ```
 rosie co u-dl058
 ```
 This suite was initially developed by scientists at the Bureau of Meteorology to research 'coupled' Numerical Weather Prediction using separate atmospheric and ocean models.
-For this tutorial, we have removed all `rose/cylc` logic related to coupling so the suite performs a simple atmospheric-only global simulation at low resolution.
+For this tutorial, we have removed all `rose/cylc` logic related to ocean coupling so the suite performs a simple atmosphere/land simulation at low resolution.

-> **NOTE** : You will need to join the `dp9` project to run this suite, as a crucial file is located on `/g/data/dp9` data disk.
-It is planned this dependency on the `dp9` project will removed in early 2025.

 ## Examining the suite ##